paytunia/api-documentation/README.md

 Sends an e-mail with a registration invitation if the user doesn't have avy account.

-The a new user have 30 days to register and validate his account.
+The a new user have 1 month to register and validate his account.

-If the transfer has expired, the order will be cancelled
+If the transfer has expired, the order will be cancelled.

 #### Endpoint